OpenNebula/docs/source/operation/network_management/vn_templates.rst

 First of all, as ``oneadmin`` user (or any other user who have CREATE permissions fro Virtual Network Templates), create a Virtual Network Template and set all the attributes which need to be fixed at the template like bridge, vlan id, etc.

+.. note:: Note that virtual network restricted attributes will be also restricted for virtual network templates.

 .. code::

     $ cat vn_template.txt